tock/libtock-c/examples/tests/microbit_v2/README.md

   * Connecting P0, P1, or P2 with the GND pin should drop the corresponding pin's mV to zero or almost zero.
 Additionally, the bottom-left LED should turn on.

-  * Pressing the A button, B button, and touch logo should make the Micro:bit play a different note for each button and display a letter (A, B, or T).
+  * Pressing the A button and B button should make the Micro:bit play a different note for each button and display a letter (A or B).